davidesserra/AML_Project/README.md

 ## 📖 Overview

 This repository contains all the material needed to build and deploy a web application for lung segmentation in thoracic X-ray (CXR) images.
 The goal of the project is to upload a .png X-ray image and obtain the corresponding predicted lung mask using a U-Net model trained with MONAI.
-This project is part of the **Advanced Topics in Machine Learning and Neural Networks** course.
+This project is part of the **Advanced Topics in Neural Networks and Machine Learning** course.

 This repo includes:
 - Lung_Segmentation.pdf, a short overview of what you will do